lost22git/nim_xid/README.md

 # Xid for Nim lang

 > NOTE:
-> would be disordered in a second when counter overflow 3bytes
+> Would be disordered in a second when counter overflow 3bytes
+> Not applicable to scenarios where ordered data is imported in batches

 ## Resources